Admiral Piett: Return of the Jedi

 In the following film, Admiral Piett is in command of the Imperial fleet at the Battle of Endor, still aboard the Executor.
-He first appears in the film when a covert team of Rebels, led by Han Solo aboard the stolen Imperial shuttle, Tydirium, attempt to transmit an older valid security code, to allow them shield access and entry to the forest moon of Endor.
+He first appears in the film when a covert team of Rebels, led by Han Solo aboard the stolen Imperial shuttle attempt to transmit an older valid security code, to allow them shield access and entry to the forest moon of Endor.
 Piett is then interrupted by Vader, who informs Piett that he will deal with the shuttle personally.

 During the Rebel attack on the second Death Star, Piett receives orders from Emperor Palpatine himself to hold position and keep the Rebels from escaping from the Death Star's fully operational superlaser.
 The plan is disrupted when the Rebels are ordered by Admiral Ackbar to attack the Star Destroyers at point-blank range, concentrating their fire on the Executor.
 After the Rebel fleet knocks out the shields protecting the bridge, Piett commands his men to increase firepower to keep anything from getting through.
-A disabled A-wing fighter then makes a kamikaze maneuver into the Executors bridge, with Piett and Commander Gherant diving into the lower command deck.
+A disabled and out of control A-wing fighter smashes into the Executors bridge, with Piett and Commander Gherant diving into the lower command deck.
 The incapacitated Destroyer then plunges into the Death Star, exploding in a plume of flame, as Piett meets his demise.

 Novels

 As stated in the 2015 Ultimate Star Wars reference book, Piett was born on the Outer Rim world of Axxila, and is confirmed to have the first name Firmus within the new canon.
 Piett later joins the Imperial Starfleet, and appears in the novel Lost Stars, set eight years after the Clone Wars, under the command of Grand Moff Tarkin at an Imperial annexation on the planet Jelucan.
+The short story "To the Last" from the short story collection From a Certain Point of View: Return of the Jedi reveals more about Piett's past, how he met an Imperial officer at the age of twelve and decided to join the Navy, and about his last moments.